cloudflare/cloudflare-docs/content/queues/learning/consumer-concurrency.md

 {{<Aside type="note">}}

 Ensure you are using the latest version of [wrangler](/workers/wrangler/install-and-update/).
-Support for configuring the maximum concurrency of a queue consumer is currently only supported in `wrangler@beta` (`wrangler@0.0.0-ace46939` or greater).
+Support for configuring the maximum concurrency of a queue consumer is currently only supported in wrangler [`2.13.0`](https://github.com/cloudflare/workers-sdk/releases/tag/wrangler%402.13.0) or greater.

 {{</Aside>}}